 Here are some comfortable sex positions during pregnancy that will give you and your partner freedom to play.

-Leap Frog: This position is like doggy style but with one major difference, you rest your arms and head on the mattress, which provides you with further support to hold up the weight of your stomach.
+This position is like doggy style but with one major difference, you rest your arms and head on the mattress, which provides you with further support to hold up the weight off your stomach.

 We already know that sex is good and has lots of mental and physical health benefits, but it turns out that there are some added pros of having sex during pregnancy.

 As well as being a great way to show some love for your new shape and enjoy the changes to your body, it’s a great time to explore, as you might want to try new sex positions during pregnancy.
-And whilst, as a growing woman you might feel large and uncomfortable, everyone else is going to find your changing body amazing and beautiful, with added curves around the hips, breasts and stomach to appreciate.
+And whilst you may struggle with the changes your body is going through, others may find your changing body amazing and beautiful, with added curves around the hips, chest and stomach to appreciate.

-On top of the usual boost in feel-good hormones and being a great way to bond with your partner, sex can also help get you to get ready for labour.
-This is because semen contains prostaglandins, which can help your cervix to develop.
+On top of the usual boost in feel-good hormones and being a great way to bond with your partner, sex may also help you to get ready for labour.
+If your partner has a penis, their semen contains prostaglandins, which may help your cervix to develop and may help to start labour.